teeeeeegz/focused-work/_pages/presskit.md

 ## Pricing

-Focused Work is Free, with the option of a yearly subscription, or one-time purchase to unlock all features.
+Focused Work is free, with the option of a yearly subscription, or one-time purchase to unlock all features.
 Focused Work is a universal app for iPhone and iPad. (and macOS - soon)

 ## Release Date

-Focused Work will be launching on September 3rd 2020.
+Focused Work will be launching on September 7th 2020.

 ## Availability